reteo/JMOD-Collection/MohsMining/README.md

 1. Wood can mine stone.
 2. Stone tools can mine aluminum and tin.
 They can also mine lead, gold, and silver.
 3. Aluminum tools can mine copper.
+They can also mine redstone.
 4. Copper tools can mine platinum.
 5. Bronze and platinum tools can mine iron and nickel.
 6. Iron and nickel tools can mine obsidian.